AppTapp/Installer-3/apptapp-installer-writer/readme.txt

 --cp Specify you want CopyPath
 --rp Specify you want RemovePath
 -e Specify you want Exec
--ene Specify you want ExecNoError
+--ene Specify you want ExecNoError